Foxandxss/angular-tips/source/_posts/2013-09-02-experiment-decorating-directives.markdown

 We assign the controller name (if the controller is inline, `directive.controller` will hold the actual controller instead of the name) into a variable and then we create a new controller in our directive.
 Since we need to use `$timeout` we inject it too.

-The difference here is since we don't hold the actual controller but a name, we need to use `$controller` (injected in the decorator) to fetch the actual controller.
+The difference here is that since we don't hold the actual controller but a name, we need to use `$controller` (injected in the decorator) to fetch the actual controller.
 To make it work we pass the controller name and all the parameters the original controller has, AKA the `$scope`.

 Here we can't use `apply`, instead, we used `angular.extend` to "apply" the old behavior.
 Then we just needed to add the new behavior.

-There is other way (just the important bits):
+There is another way (just the important bits):

 ```javascript
 directive.controller = function($scope, $timeout) {